remcova/funda-extension/README.md

 ![alt text](https://i.ibb.co/BGVG7w5/Real-Estate-Property-Analyzer.jpg)
 ---
-- Main branch is stable branch and contains the version that only uses the built-in AI.
+- Main branch is stable branch and contains the version that uses the built-in AI.
 - gemini_nano_v2 is a hybrid version.
 It uses the built-in AI and the Gemini Nano API.

 ## Demo